FOTODOK x WORM: What the Earth Holds – Soil as Witness in Ukrainian Contemporary Art

 About the lector:

-Dasha Lohyvnova is an independent art historian and researcher based in the Netherlands.
+Dasha Lohvynova is an independent art historian and researcher based in the Netherlands.
 She recently graduated from the Curating Art and Cultures programme at the University of Amsterdam.
 Born and raised in Ukraine, her research interests lie in exploring artistic and curatorial practices in the so-called region of Eastern Europe, with a specific focus on Ukraine and contemporary Ukrainian art.
 Through her work, Dasha aims to understand the correlation between current artistic practice and ongoing social transformations in post-Soviet spaces.

 @fto_dasha